mrrogercampbell/intro-to-react-lesson-plan/README.md

 A quick review on `DOM manipulation` which will explain the complication you encounter when using DOM manipulation in vanilla JavaScript when dealing with an enterprise-size application

 ### Vanilla JS DOM Manipulation Review - Cold Call || Breakout Groups
 - Starter code is provided within lesson repo
+- How to facilitate this:
--  Call on a random student for each of the following prompts and have them provide you the code solution.
+	1. Call on a random student for each of the following prompts and have them provide you the code solution.
 	                 OR
-- Have students break into small groups (2-3 based off class size) and work through each prompt together
+	2. Have students break into small groups (2-3 based off class size) and work through each prompt together.
+Prompt:
     - A variable which stores a DOM selector for:
        -  The `h1` element with a class of `grab-me`
        -  The `button` element with an `id` of `click-me`